 2. The diversity and activity of Acidobacteria correlate with plant diversity.
 3. land use is a factor influencing the functional diversity of Acidobacteria.

 3. Land use influences the functional diversity of Acidobacteria.

 In the present project, the functional relevance of diversity changes is to be investigated using a land use gradient as the main variable.
 The objectives are to record the composition, the key physiological functions and the identification of important functional groups of Acidobacteria.

 Diversity changes and physiologically active phylotypes are investigated using so-called fingerprinting methods, DGGE and T-RFLP.
 To identify dominant populations, 16S rRNA clone libraries are created and corresponding clones are sequenced.
 To determine physiological properties, existing metagenome libraries will be used and representative representatives will be isolated using novel cultivation methods.
 By adding different 13C carbon sources and following the incorporation of these substrates by stable isotope probing of RNA, we aim to elucidate the functional role of some important phylotypes.
-Furthermore, we investigate the seasonal variation of Acidobacteria communities by cell counts, DGGE and T-RFLP analysis and sample all 57 VIP plots in April, June, August and October 2009.
+Furthermore, we investigate the seasonal variation of Acidobacteria communities by cell counts, DGGE and T-RFLP analysis and sample all 57 VIPs in April, June, August and October 2009.